Funding and resources

 If an individual taxpayer or a company gives a lump sum donation of any size to a charity, the charity can reclaim tax from HM Revenue & Customs (HMRC) on its ‘gross equivalent – its value before tax was deducted at the basic rate if a Gift Aid Scheme is used.

-The loan fund is operated by ACRE, CFO’s national organisation.
+The loan fund is operated by ACRE, Community First Oxfordshire’s national organisation.
 Loans are usually available to halls established on charitable trusts for work to provide a new hall or to improve an existing one.
 The interest rate changes daily and depends on the length of term of the loan.
 The rate will be fixed at the rate on the day the cheque is issued and will remain for the whole term of the loan.
 Please contact Tessa Hall: [email protected] if you require further details.

 AND DON’T FORGET YOUR VILLAGE COMMUNITY

 Keep the village informed of your plans and progress from the outset.
 Appeal for help “in kind” as well as in donations and attendance at fund raising events.
 There may be professional expertise, skilled labour or sources of cheap materials you can call on.
+Here are some small funding pots to support you community’s fundraising ideas:

 PLANNING A VILLAGE HALL BUILDING PROJECT –

-The sources of help for building projects mentioned in this leaflet are sympathetic to the needs of village hall management committees and will try to help as far as they can.
-But to be able to consider your application effectively and, if resources are limited, to weigh it up alongside other applications, grant aiding bodies especially will want to see as far as possible efficient forward planning of your project and evidence of the consultation that has taken place in the community which supports your project.
+For grant aiding bodies to be able to consider your application effectively, they especially want to see, as far as possible, efficient forward planning of your project and evidence of the consultation that has taken place in the community which supports your project.

 Related News & Blog Articles View all

-By cfo-admin | 2 Jul' 24
+By cfo-admin | 18 Feb' 25

-By cfo-admin | 26 Jun' 24
+By cfo-admin |